Classes and Class Descriptions

 Weather Delay

 A race may be delayed, stopped or canceled at the discretion of the race director due to heavy rain.
 The race will be restarted in the order of the racers last completed lap with timed spacing.
-In the case of a race being canceled, the rain date for the Series is September 1st and 22nd, 2012.
+In the case of a race being canceled, the rain date for the Series is TBD for 2020.
 An event is considered complete at 6 hours 1 minute in the 12 Hour/100 Mile events and 5 hours 1 minute in the 10 Hour / 75 Mile events.

 Raffle